 41. The Forbidden Corner

 A mystery of an attraction, The Forbidden Corner is home to a labyrinth of underground tunnels and chambers that are just waiting to be explored.
-As you wander around, you’ll encounter unusual statues, inexplicable follies and more than a few dead ends – it’s all rather unusual but undoubtedly one of the best days out in Yorkshire, especially with the stunning views.
+As you wander around, you’ll encounter unusual statues, inexplicable follies and more than a few dead ends – it’s all rather strange but undoubtedly one of the best days out in Yorkshire, especially with the stunning views.
+Once you’ve finished exploring, Tupgill Park is a great place for a wander and it’s home to the Corner Cafe.

 The Forbidden Corner, The Tupgill Park Estate, Coverham, Middleham, Leyburn, North Yorkshire, DL8 4TJ.